Winter Break Camp

 To attend, campers must be at least 4 years old on their first day of camp.
 Registration includes a camp T-shirt.

-All campers will participate in age-appropriate games and activities about the same theme.
+All campers will participate in age-appropriate games and activities around the theme.

 More Information

-Lincoln Park Zoo’s standard refund and cancellation policy will be in effect.
-Refunds may be issued on cancellations requested in writing by December 18, minus a 15% processing fee.
+Refunds may be issued on cancellations requested in writing by December 16, minus a 15% cancellation fee.
 Please send cancellation requests to camp@lpzoo.org.

 After Care